-The ergonomics of the device, the occurrence of adverse effects and the use time of the device were also measured through these questionnaires.
+The ergonomics of the device, the occurrence of adverse effects and the device's duration of use were also measured through these questionnaires.

-An average improvement of 19% in walking score and balance was observed.
+An average improvement of 19% in the walking and balance score was observed.

 57% of patients reported that the device helped them to reduce their motor symptoms.

-After one week of use of the WALK device, a significant decrease of 17% in the walk blocking score is observed.
-Among the patients surveyed, 43% indicated that the device helped them reduce the occurrence and the severity of their freezing episodes.
+After a week using the WALK device, a 17% significant decrease in the freezing of gait (FOG) score is observed.
+Among the patients surveyed, 43% stated that the device helped them reduce the occurrence and the severity of their FOG episodes.

-By analysing 5 aspects of patients' quality of life (leisure activities, daily tasks, independence, outdoor activities, self-confidence) before and after use of the device, we can see a significant improvement of 18% in the score.
+By analysing 5 aspects of patients' quality of life (leisure activities, daily tasks, independence, outdoor activities, self-confidence) before and after using the device, we can see a significant 18% score improvement.

-During this first week, 69% of patients used the WALK for more than 1 hour per day, and 42% used it for more than 3 hours per day.
+During this first week, 69% of patients used the WALK for more than an 1 hour a day, and 42% for more than 3 hours a day.

 This first study highlights the positive impact of the WALK medical device over a one-week period, particularly on patients' motor skills and quality of life.
-This device is suitable for self-administration use.
-Future interventional clinical studies will determine the immediate impact of the device on patients' walking parameters (speed, stride length) and after home training over a one-month period.
-A follow-up will be carried out in order to estimate the long-term effects of the system (> 6 months).
+This device is suitable for self-administred use.
+Future interventional clinical studies will determine the device's immediate impact on patients' walking parameters (speed, stride length) after home training over a one-month period.
+A follow-up will be carried out in order to estimate the system's long-term effects (> 6 months).

 Coull, Jt, et Ac Nobre. « Dissociating Explicit Timing from Temporal Expectation with FMRI ».
 Current Opinion in Neurobiology 18, no 2 (avril 2008): 137 44.